rserota/wad/README.md

 <h3>Configuring Reverb</h3>

 In order to use reverb, you will need a server to send an impulse response via XmlHttpRequest.
 An impulse response is a small audio file, like a wav or mp3, that describes the acoustic characteristics of a physical space.
 By default, Wad.js serves a sample impulse response that you can use freely.
 However, it is recommended that you use your own impulse response.
-Modify the variable 'impulseURL' at the top of Wad.js to serve an impulse response from a different URL.
+To use your own impulse response, pass a URL to an impulse response file as an argument to the constructor, as shown above.
+You can also modify the variable Wad.defaultImpulse at the top of Wad.js to change the default impulse response.
 You can make your own impulse response, but it might be easier to just <a href="http://www.voxengo.com/impulses/">find one online</a>.

 <h3>Play Arguments</h3>